What to expect from Europe-ASEAN relations in 2022 | DW | 12.01.2022

 Thailand, Indonesia and the Philippines last year signaled their desire to renew trade talks.
 Resumption of negotiations is likely to begin in 2022.

-On January 1, the Regional Comprehensive Economic Partnership (RCEP), an ASEAN-led trade scheme of most Asian countries, came into force creating the world's largest trade deal.
+On January 1, the Regional Comprehensive Economic Partnership (RCEP), an ASEAN-led trade scheme involving most Asian countries, came into force creating the world's largest trade deal.

 "Given the entry into force of RCEP, all bets are now on how quickly the EU and ASEAN will reopen negotiations on their own bilateral free trade agreement," said Shada Islam, an independent EU analyst and commentator.